 Nootropics can be categorized based on their effects on memory, focus, stress and mood, sleep, energy, neuroprotection.
 These substances or supplements are used to enhance cognitive function and promote overall brain health.

 Nootropics have been shown to have a positive effect on memory.
-These compounds work by improving the communication between brain cells and increasing the production of neurotransmitters, which are essential for brain function.
+These compounds work by improving the function between brain cells and the production of neurotransmitters, which are essential for the brain health.

 Memory-enhancing nootropics, in particular, help to improve memory recall and retention.
 They do this by increasing blood flow to the brain, promoting neuroplasticity, and enhancing the production of acetylcholine, a neurotransmitter that is essential for memory formation.